pajubrat/parser-grammar/README.md

 set of expressions.

 The parser-grammar is based on a theory originally proposed by Phillips (1996), which derives phrase structures in top-down/left-right order, thus in a way that is consistent with how humans must comprehend/parse language.
 The program adds to this the algorithm and required modifications that performs the actual parsing.
-It guides the core computational operations of the human language faculty (e.g. Merge, Move) by reading a list of words from the PF-interface.
+It guides the core computational operations of the human language faculty (e.g. Merge, Move, Agree) by reading a list of words from the PF-interface.
 The model has been developed within the framework of the minimalist grammar (Chomsky, 1995, 2000, 2008).

 The program was created in connection with a research project ProGraM-PC: A Processing-friendly Grammatical Model for Parsing and predicting on-line Complexity)" led by Prof. Cristiano Chesi (IUSS, Pavia).
 This version was designed and programmed by Pauli Brattico with some code contributed by Jukka Purma.